-218 This would exclude retail locations that distribute consumer goods in addition to mobile devices and services, such as Walmart or similar retailers, as Verizon does not control the locations in which such retailers open stores. up for LifeLine service can choose 4G LTE.
+&lt;sup>218 This would exclude retail locations that distribute consumer goods in addition to mobile devices and services, such as Walmart or similar retailers, as Verizon does not control the locations in which such retailers open stores. &lt;sup>219 Mailloux Testimony at 29:19-21.

+TracFone currently offers LifeLine over Verizon's 4G LTE network, and any customers signing up for LifeLine service can choose 4G LTE.
 Following the close of the Transaction, TracFone will continue to provide LifeLine service over Verizon's 4G LTE network.
 To the extent some LifeLine customers ride on another carrier's network, TracFone will encourage them to migrate to Verizon's 4G LTE (or 5G) network, but cannot and will not compel them to do so.
 LifeLine team.
-Ms. Mailloux proposes that Verizon be required to offer incentives to retain TracFone's LifeLine team, and to train additional personnel on LifeLine issues, and to maintain the size of the LifeLine team for two years after the close of the Transaction.220 Verizon looks forward to retaining and welcoming TracFone's employees, including those employees who support TracFone's Lifeline services.
+Ms. Mailloux proposes that Verizon be required to offer incentives to retain TracFone's LifeLine team, and to train additional personnel on LifeLine issues, and to maintain the size of the LifeLine team for two years after the close of the Transaction.
+Verizon looks forward to retaining and welcoming TracFone's employees, including those employees who support TracFone's Lifeline services.
 However, Verizon believes it is not appropriate for the Commission to require Verizon to [BEGIN CONFIDENTIAL-LAWYERS ONLY] provide employee retention incentives, or require specific staffing levels.
-[END CONFIDENTIAL-LAWYERS ONLY] Approval to withdraw.
-Finally, Ms. Mailloux proposes that Verizon be required to file an application with the Commission to obtain approval for TracFone to withdraw from the LifeLine program.221 While Verizon has no intention to withdraw TracFone from LifeLine, Verizon would agree to a condition requiring Commission approval to withdraw TracFone from the LifeLine program consistent with applicable federal requirements for relinquishment of ETC status.222 In contrast to TURN and CforAT's recommendations, Cal Advocates' proposed conditions are unreasonable and unrelated to the Transaction, and they should not be adopted by the 219 Mailloux Testimony at 29:19-21.
+[END CONFIDENTIAL-LAWYERS ONLY Approval to withdraw.
+Finally, Ms. Mailloux proposes that Verizon be required to file an application with the Commission to obtain approval for TracFone to withdraw from the LifeLine program.
+While Verizon has no intention to withdraw TracFone from LifeLine, Verizon would agree to a condition requiring Commission approval to withdraw TracFone from the LifeLine program consistent with applicable federal requirements for relinquishment of ETC status. &lt;sup>220 Mailloux Testimony at 30:1-4.

-222 See fn.
+&lt;sup>222 See fn.
 185.

-Commission.223 As explained above, demanding the provision of fixed wireless and 5G service goes beyond the requirements of the current LifeLine program; so too do the proposed requirements that Verizon provide free 5G handsets to LifeLine customers and offer home internet at a specific price (\$15) for an apparently indefinite term.
+In contrast to TURN and CforAT's recommendations, Cal Advocates' proposed conditions are unreasonable and unrelated to the Transaction, and they should not be adopted by the Commission.
+As explained above, demanding the provision of fixed wireless and 5G service goes beyond the requirements of the current LifeLine program; so too do the proposed requirements that Verizon provide free 5G handsets to LifeLine customers and offer home internet at a specific price (\$15) for an apparently indefinite term.
 Absent the Transaction, TracFone would not be required to make such offers, and there is nothing about the Transaction that warrants imposing this obligation uniquely on Verizon among all LifeLine providers.
 Cal Advocates' proposed requirements that Verizon and TracFone participate in the LifeLine program for as long as it exists, and provide plans at a specific cost (\$0) during that entire period, no matter how the terms of the program might change over time, distort the voluntary nature of the LifeLine program for wireless providers.
-And Cal Advocates' proposal that the Commission should micromanage the migration process through rigid requirements enforced through a series of advice letters both evidences a misunderstanding of, and would frustrate, Verizon's approach to migration, which is designed to accomplish migration gradually, in as seamless a process as possible, through customers' own decisions to upgrade devices in response to attractive incentives, and not in a rigid, command-and-control fashion.224 III.
-THE TRANSACTION WILL NOT HARM COMPETITION The Transaction will enhance the competitive landscape by empowering TracFone to compete with an improved cost structure and without the friction and delays inherent in arms'-length transactions with MNOs.
-Dr. Selwyn has not shown that the Transaction will produce any countervailing competitive harms to consumers, either through vertical or horizontal effects.
-A. The Transaction Does Not Raise Vertical Concerns [Paul Vasington] 223 See Ahlstedt Testimony at 6:14-8:10.
+And Cal Advocates' proposal that the Commission should micromanage the migration process through rigid requirements enforced through a series of advice letters both evidences a misunderstanding of, and would frustrate, Verizon's approach to migration, which is designed to accomplish migration gradually, in as seamless a process as possible, through customers' own decisions to upgrade devices in response to attractive incentives, and not in a rigid, command-and-control fashion.
+III.
+THE TRANSACTION WILL NOT HARM COMPETITION The Transaction will enhance the competitive landscape by empowering TracFone to compete with an improved cost structure and without the friction and delays inherent in arms'- &lt;sup>223 See Ahlstedt Testimony at 6:14-8:10.

-224 See supra § II.C.4.
+&lt;sup>224 See supra § II.C.4.